Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/customizing-cilium/guide.en-gb.md

 ```

 > [!warning]
-> The following examples can have various effect depending on your setup and some might disrupt your cluster's operation.
+> The following examples can have various effects depending on your setup and some might disrupt your cluster's operation.
 > These examples come with no guarantee and you should always check Cilium's documentation to understand their effect.

 ### Enable topology aware routing for 3AZ region